The mission of the Awakenings is to Make Visible the artistic expression of survivors of sexual violence.

 We shine a light on the truth.
 We don’t mince words.
 We are up front and dead center about the prevalence of rape and sexual abuse in our culture.
 We are here to tell the truth and share the stories of the survivors brave enough to tell them.

 If you are an artist, writer, musician, or any other type of creative truth-teller, you can submit examples of your work online for inclusion in our exhibits, our magazine, and our events.

-- Writing must be on the topic of sexual violence.
-We include harassment under our definition of sexual violence.
+- All work must be on the topic of sexual abuse and survival.
+We consider sexual harassment to be a part of this topic.

 - We accept profanity.